Solar Attic Fans

 In 2005, I decided to replace several attic fans in our house with solar attic fans.

-I had always been drawn to the idea of replacing more and more of my electricity use by 'alternative', non-carbon-burning means of electricity generation.
+I had always been drawn to the idea of replacing more and more of my electricity use by 'alternative', non-carbon-burning (and non-nuclear-fission) means of electricity generation.

 In this case, I was driven to action because one of our electric attic fans froze up.
 I heard some ugly wailing sounds coming from the attic over our garage.
 I found that the fan was 'frozen up' or freezing up --- probably bearings going bad.
 (I forget whether the circuit breaker tripped to bring an end to the wailing.
 I think I was lucky to be home at the time to track down the source of the noise.)